-The home features Hearst vast collections of everything from vases to ceilings and the home was built as a way for him to showcase his thigs.
+The home features Hearst vast collections of everything from vases to ceilings and the home was built as a way for him to showcase his things.

-Hearst Castle has 56 bedrooms, 61 bathrooms, 19 sitting rooms, a theater, library, beauty salon, and billiard room and much more.
+Hearst Castle has 56 bedrooms, 61 bathrooms, 19 sitting rooms, a theater, a library, a beauty salon, and billiard room, and much more.